rolling-scopes/site/readme/image-optimization/image-optimization.md

 ### ⛔ **No optimizations are performed for development mode**

 ## 🧠 Source
-You can check out the links with a deep dive into the image optimization in the modern web, that are been used for our topic:
+You can check out the links with a deep dive into image optimization on the modern web that were used for our topic:

 * [Browser-level image lazy loading for the web](https://web.dev/articles/browser-level-image-lazy-loading)
 * [Optimize Largest Contentful Paint](https://web.dev/articles/optimize-lcp)